cages/las-util-php/README.md

 In a web browser, browse to:
 http://localhost:8000/upload

 Select a las file to upload.
-(There are examples in src/raw_data).
+(There are examples in prj/raw_data).
 Click 'upload'
 A message will report whether the file was uploaded or is already there.

 DESCRIPTION
 -----------
-Caution: This is very beta exporatory demo software!
+Caution: This is very beta exploratory demo software!

 This is a php project without a framework.